anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

      - Supported
      - Supported
      - Supported
-   * - Choose whether or not to deploy more than one networking solution (req.inf .ntw.07)
+   * - Choose whether or not to deploy more than one networking solution (req.inf.ntw.07)
      - Supported
      - Supported
      - Supported
      - Supported
-   * - Kubernetes network model (req.inf. ntw.08)
+   * - Kubernetes network model (req.inf.ntw.08)
      - Supported via the additional CNI plugin
      - Supported via the additional CNI plugin
      - Supported